vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 <pre>--container-network-ip-range '<i>distributed port group name</i>':192.168.100.0/24</pre>

 <a name="proxy"></a>
-## Options to Configure Virtual Container Hosts to Use Proxy Servers ##
+## Options to Configure VCHs to Use Proxy Servers ##

-If your network access is controlled by a proxy server, you must   configure a virtual container host to connect to the proxy server when you deploy it.
-The proxy that you specify serves exclusively for pulling images into the virtual container host from an external source, and is not used for any other purpose.
+If your network access is controlled by a proxy server, you must   configure a VCH to connect to the proxy server when you deploy it.
+The proxy that you specify serves exclusively for pulling images into the VCH from an external source, and is not used for any other purpose.

-**IMPORTANT**: Configuring a virtual container host to use a proxy server does not configure proxy support on the containers that this virtual container host runs.
+**IMPORTANT**: Configuring a VCH to use a proxy server does not configure proxy support on the containers that this VCH runs.
 Container developers must configure proxy servers on containers when they create them.

 ### `--http-proxy` ###

 Short name: `--hproxy`

-The address of the HTTP proxy server through which the virtual container host accesses the network.
+The address of the HTTP proxy server through which the VCH accesses the network.
 Specify the address of the proxy server as either an FQDN or an IP address.

 <pre>--http-proxy http://<i>proxy_server_address</i>:<i>port</i></pre>